 - Any psychological injuries including anxiety, distress, and even compensation for Post-Traumatic Stress Disorder (PTSD).

-- Your costs, financial losses, and expenses incurred because of food poisoning.
+- Your costs, financial losses such as lost wages, and expenses incurred because of food poisoning.

 When you call our advice line, your case will be reviewed for free and without any obligation.
 An advisor will determine if your case is strong enough to start a food poisoning claim and could pass it to a solicitor if it is.
 Please remember that for any claims we take on, you’ll be represented on a No Win No Fee basis meaning the process should be a lot less stressful.

 Now it is time to move on and look at what amounts of compensation might be paid for your food poisoning illness.
 As you may now realise, no two claims are the same and that means it’s difficult to provide relevant compensation estimates in this guide.
 However, we have provided some figures that can be used for guidance.

 - £38,430 – £52,500 compensation for severe toxicosis.